Agia/Professional-README-Generator/assets/sample-README/README.md

   <hr>

-  > :raised_hand: Everything outside of the two callouts (this being the first, and the other below with a link to the walkthrough), was generated using this very generator.
-Meta, eh?!
-If you want to view an completely unedited version, you can find it in `./assets/sample-README/README.md`.

   ## Description
   A command-line application that dynamically generates a professional README.md file, from a user's input, using Node.js and Inquirer.